Everyone has a story…. a journey they are on. Welcome to my Journey.

 In May 2011, I connected with other families living with the same rare disease my boys have, and launched a mission to fund a cure.
 No advanced degree.
 Never created a website before.
 Had no idea about grants, or IRB’s… the list goes on.
 I learned how to build a team, nearby and remote, of people that know how to do the things I don’t.
 I spend nearly every minute of every day networking with people that can help either medically, financially, or otherwise.
 In less than five years, our Curing Retinal Blindness Foundation is making progress we thought would take much longer and people are calling on us daily to be a part of a miracle that seemed impossible less than a decade ago.

-I now mentor families living with blindness, and I talk with companies and organizations about moving past fears & obstacles to achieve great things.
+I now mentor families living with blindness, and I speak at events large and small about moving past fears & obstacles to achieve great things.